How to Organize a Green Event: Tips for Sustainable Planning

 88% of consumers want brands to help them to be more environmentally friendlyFuterra, Forbes

 According to Forbes, individuals today are more likely to support a brand or company that aligns with their values.
-As such, over the last few years, consumers have gravitated towards brands that stand for the same values.
+As such, over the last few years, consumers have gravitated toward brands that stand for the same values.
 This has, in turn, fueled an increase in value-driven organizations.
 Ultimately, in order to compete, it’s increasingly important to incorporate values like sustainability in a business.

 Now let’s jump into how to put it into action.
 Here are 6 ways to start thinking about organizing a sustainable event: